Aldiwildan77/frontend-hexa-template/README.md

 ## Minus

-- No support for `@Value` annotation
-- No support for `@Configuration` annotation
-- No support for `@Component` annotation
-- No support for `@Autowired` annotation

-- No support for State Machine
-- No support for Zod
 - No support for i18n
 - No support for a11y
 - No support for webvitals

+## Plus

+- Hexagonal Architecture
+- Support all frontend framework (react, react native, angular, and vue)
+- Support all frontend libraries
+- Support Dependency Injection using (tsyringe)
+- Support State Machine (xstate)

 ## Contact